All Episodes

 I'm taking charge, and I'll let you know if he's going to do something stupid.

-Do you only crush people that are underneath your command, or do you have the courage, apparently not, but uh the courage that Stu has to say, look, this is wrong.
+Do you only crush people that are underneath your command, or do you have the courage, apparently not, but the courage that Stu has to say, look, this is wrong.

-He was leading them, being fired at, you know, and and that's why he got this medal for his courage.
+He was leading them, being fired at, you know, and that's why he got this medal for his courage.

-And I'm quite concerned that we have people uh that served in Afghanistan, Marines, Army, Navy, you know, that in Air Force, and they saw their friends die, and they suffered from PTSD, and I'm quite concerned that the way this has been done, they're being triggered.
+And I'm quite concerned that we have people that served in Afghanistan, Marines, Army, Navy, that in the Air Force, and they saw their friends die, and they suffered from PTSD.

 You want to crush them?